luciotato/LiteScript/devel/source-v0.7/Producer_js.lite.md

       else if this instance of Grammar.MethodDeclaration

           #get owner where this method belongs to
+          if no prefix
-          if no .getOwnerPrefix() into var prefix
+              if no .getOwnerPrefix() into prefix
                   fail with 'method "#{.name}" Cannot determine owner object'

           #if shim, check before define
           if .shim, .out "if (!",prefix,.name,")",NL